 This brief report aims to identify the challenges and opportunities of online volunteering to respond to the COVID-19 pandemic from the perspective of the managers of the Iranian Red Crescent Society (IRCS).
 In this study, we have used a qualitative method including semi-structured interviews for investigating the opportunities and challenges of using virtual volunteers.
 The eligible participants meeting the inclusion criteria for this study were eight IRCS managers who had used online volunteers for the COVID-19 pandemic response.
 Results: Having considered the interviews with IRCS managers, we finally found seven items as opportunities including safety, availability, recruiting more volunteers, cost reduction, participation, geographical scope, and local considerations.
-Moreover, five items were found as challenges of online volunteering in IRCS including lack of commitment, cultural issues, infrastructure, reimbursement, and volunteer management.
+Moreover, five items were found as challenges of online volunteer management.
 In conclusion, online volunteering is a significant opportunity for humanitarian organisations, especially during epidemics like the current COVID-19.
 Online volunteering for COVID-19 response by the Red Crescent involved a wide range of people including young people, the elderly, people with disabilities and minority groups, and people in rural areas.